-Almost all private companies & government offices provide a set number of earned & sick leaves to their employees.
-However, they always look forward to other national & restricted holidays.
+The majority of private companies and then government offices provide a specific number of earned & sick leaves to their employees.
+However, employees always look forward to other national & restricted holidays coming up on the calendar.
 Why?
-Because everybody loves to have some extra time on their hands to enjoy their personal life.
+Because who doesn’t appreciate some extra time off from work and other stressful duties to enjoy a little personal time in life.

-India is a land of culture and diversity and we Indians love to celebrate.
+India is a land of culture and diversity and we love to celebrate occasions and festivals big time.
 Therefore, we as a country are blessed with festivals of different types, each having its own significance and importance.
-We have festivals for different seasons of the year and holidays for festivals are different from national holidays in India.
+We have diverse festivals for different seasons of the year and then a diverse number of holidays for those festivals.
+Also, these festive day-offs are different from national holidays, as national holidays are mandatory offs.
 Therefore, this makes it a complex task for HR professionals to plan the holiday calendar for their employees.

 Moreover, let’s talk about the difference between restricted and national holidays.